 Speech & Language Program

-We have a dedicated speech and language specialist who works one on one with students on a weekly basis to assist with individual language development and communication skills goals.
+Our dedicated speech, language and communication specialist works one on one with students on a weekly basis to assist with individual articulation, language development and communication goals.

 At Wirrabirra Education Support Centre we place a strong emphasis on the safety of our students.